Vincent Ferré, Daniel Lauzon and David Riggs, ‘Translating Tolkien’

 ‘this is an age of potted criticism and pre-digested literary opinion; and in the making of these cheap substitutes for food translations unfortunately are too often used.’
 J.R.R.
 Tolkien, ‘On Translating Beowulf’

-It was forty-five years ago that J.R.R.
+It was over fifty years ago that J.R.R.
 Tolkien’s writings were first published in French (1969), and even though the number of his works available in that language has been growing steadily, especially since 2002, the question does not seem irrelevant.
 The case of French is indeed of special interest when considering the work of a writer such as Tolkien, as far as translation is concerned.

 A critical issue for J.R.R.
 Tolkien